Recoskie/JDasm/docs/Basics.md

 <br />

-Graphics cards have methods that can be called that run graphics methods.
+Graphics cards have methods that can be called that run graphics methods that we would normally had put together on the CPU.
 Such as filling in a rectangle of pixels or calculating 3D angels.
 This frees up the CPU because the graphics card then does the graphics drawing functions to video memory.

 <br />

 In actuality, you can build an operating system that only does software-rendered graphics, which runs on all systems, and all motherboard configurations.
+It also is very easy to do.

 <br />